Ricardo López (stalker): Death

-On the morning of September 12, 1996, López started filming his final video diary entry.
-The final tape, titled "Last Day – Ricardo López", began with López preparing to go to the post office to mail the letter bomb.
+In the early hours of September 12, 1996, López started filming his final video diary entry.
+The final tape, titled "Last Day – Ricardo López", began with López preparing to go to the post office to mail the letter bomb to Björk's home in London.
 He said that he was "very, very nervous", but that he would kill himself rather than be arrested if he aroused suspicion.
 After returning from the post office, he resumed filming.
-While Björk's music played in the background, a naked López shaved his head and eyebrows and painted his face red and green.
+While Björk's music played in the background, a naked López shaved his head and eyebrows with scissors and painted his head red and green with grease paint.
 Police speculated that López's reason for doing so was either to obscure his identity, or to make himself less recognizable so it would be easier for him to commit suicide.
 He examined himself in a mirror and told the camera that he was "a little nervous now".
 He then stated, "I'm definitely not drunk.
-I am completely am not [sic] depressed.
+I am completely am not[sic] depressed.
 I know exactly what I am doing.
 [The gun]'s cocked back.
-It's ready to roll."
-As Björk's song "I Remember You" finished playing, López shouted his last words (Note: What exactly López said has been disputed.
-The ABC report on him cites his last statement as "This is for you!", but other sources cite it as "Victory!") and shot himself in the mouth with a stainless-steel .38-caliber Taurus Model 82 revolver.
-He groaned and his body fell out of view.
-Shortly after, he began to bleed out on the floor, which was audible; at that point, the camera stopped filming.
+It's ready to roll. [...]
+This death is for you, Björk."
+He then sits on a chair and starts to prepare to shoot himself.
+"The chances of it being entirely successful, like I said before."
+At 2:53 pm as Björk's cover of "I Remember You" finished playing on a TV next to him, López shouted "Victory!"
+(Note: Sources variously report López's last words as "Victory!" or "This is for you!") and shot himself through the roof of his mouth with a stainless-steel .38-caliber Taurus Model 82 revolver.
+There was a brief scream that degenerated into groaning as his body fell out of view.
+Shortly after, he continued to bleed out on the floor, which was audible.
+The camera continued to film as Lopez lay motionless in his apartment, out of sight of the camera.
+Then after a few minutes, the camera stopped filming as the tape had ran out of film.
 A sign bearing the hand-painted words "The best of me - Sep 12" was propped on an upturned mattress behind him.
-Police theorized that López intended to cover the sign with his blood and brain matter with the gunshot, but the gun was not powerful enough to cause that to happen.
+Police theorized that López intended to cover the sign with his blood and brain matter with the gunshot, but the gun was insufficiently powerful enough to cause that to happen, rather leaving a visible lump on the vertex of his head.
+He died from blood loss around 3 pm, seven minutes after shooting himself.
+Then everything goes quiet and the tape runs out of film and stops filming around 3:03 pm.